liuzw2579/naive-ui/demo/pages/docs/customize-theme/enUS/index.md

 The configured global theme variables will overwrite the theme variables that take effect on descendant components.

-Set `n-config-provider`'s `theme-overrides` to customize theme vars.
-Naive-ui exports type `GlobalThemeOverrides` to help you define `theme-overrides`.
+Set `n-config-provider`'s `theme-overrides` to customize theme vars. ithinkdt-ui exports type `GlobalThemeOverrides` to help you define `theme-overrides`.

 For available vars please follow the type hint of `GlobalThemeOverrides`.